node-red/designs/designs/flow-linter/README.md

 # Flow Linter

 ## Summary
-Node-RED makes it easy to program by wiring nodes together.
+Node-RED makes it easy to program by wiring nodes.
 But sometimes, because of its less restrictive nature, programmer may write flows that are hard to understand.
 For example:
 - Function node that has no name or description.
 The reader need to read internal JavaScript code to understand what the node do,
 - Excessive amount of nodes in a single flow.